Life with AI

 journey_certification_years4years (average across trades)

-construction_fatality_rate5.7deaths per 100,000 workers per year (U.S. average)
+construction_fatality_rate9.6deaths per 100,000 FTE workers per year (U.S. construction, 2023)

-target_fatality_rate1deaths per 100,000 workers per year
+target_fatality_rate1.5deaths per 100,000 workers per year

-worker_housing_units_required50,000units (at 4 workers per unit)
+worker_housing_units_required50,000units (at 4 workers per unit, peak occupancy)

-daily_meals_at_peak600,000meals per day (200K workers × 3 meals)
+daily_meals_at_peak600,000meals per day (200K workers x 3 meals)

-offsite_labor_reduction40percent reduction vs. site construction
+offsite_labor_reduction30percent reduction vs. conventional site construction

 automation_project_speedup30percent faster completion (firms reporting)

-ai_scheduling_labor_savings14percent (ALICE Technologies claim)
+ai_scheduling_labor_savings14percent (ALICE Technologies reported)

-annual_labor_cost_at_peak18,000,000,000USD per year (200K × $90K fully loaded)
+annual_labor_cost_at_peak18,000,000,000USD per year (200K workers x $90K fully loaded)

 Open Questions